harsh-dq/dq-training/TEST_TASK/README.md

 1.- Write the application code, it should expose prometheus metrics to answer these questions:

 * How many validators form the active set?
 * If a concrete validator (from a provided list) didn't produce any blocks in the last 40 minutes (since the beginning of the current session), has it sent a heartbeat?
-Think also about when this "alert" should eventually resolve.
+Think also about Vwhen this "alert" should eventually resolve.
 * Was one concrete validator (from a provided list) reported offline in the last session?

 2.- Create a Helm chart for deploying it.
 Add as many resources as you think could be necessary for using